Pengulon/Team7Project/README.md

 Team1Project
 ============
-Use main in header folder.
+Use main in headers folder.

 Things that still need to be done: